32 Fun Jobs That Pay Well

 It depends.
 College majors do matter if the career you want has very specific educational requirements.
 For instance, in order to get a fun job as an architect, you will first need to major in architecture.
 (Otherwise, you can't get a license to practice that profession.)
 However, for most careers, you have a lot more leeway in choosing your college major.
 In fact, you may simply need an associate or bachelor's degree—in anything.
 That said, individual employers will always have their own preferences when it comes to college majors.
 And because a lot of occupations do have licensing or certification requirements, you may need to take specific courses, even if they aren't part of your major.

-If you decide to pursue a bachelor's degree, the top majors that are in demand are those related to business (including finance, accounting, management, administration, marketing, sales, and human resources).12 Other majors that are in high demand include computer science, information technology, engineering, and supply chain management, according to the National Association of Colleges and Employers.
+According to a CareerBuilder survey, the top majors that are in demand are those related to business (including finance, accounting, management, administration, marketing, sales, and human resources).
+Other majors that are in high demand include computer science, information technology, marketing, and supply chain management, according to the National Association of Colleges and Employers.

 So when it comes to matching the needs of the greatest number of potential employers, business is probably the most useful major in college.
 But that doesn't mean you should ignore other educational paths.
 After all, if you don't enjoy business, then you may not have much fun in your career.
 It's usually better to choose an area of study that energizes you and makes you excited about what you're learning.